-Academic achievement is valued and all students should leave THSF with nationally recognised awards.
-These may include ASDAN Certificate in Personal Effectiveness (CoPE), GCSE , A Levels, Level 1-3 certificates and/or entry levels.
+Academic achievement is valued and all students should leave the Sixth Form with nationally recognised awards.
+These may include ASDAN short courses, GCSE, A Levels, Level 1-3 certificates and/or entry levels.
 We also place a high emphasis on work related learning and work experience, and have tailored a programme that awards engagement in the world of work at all levels.
-This programme is entitled The Holmewood Success in Work Awards.

 Students, their families and staff work together to create a timetable that takes into account student engagement, aspirations and interests.
-Their timetables may include classes onsite at the Holmewood Sixth Form Centre at East End Road, at The Holmewood School main building, in the local community or at one of our partner sites.
+Their timetables may include classes onsite at The Holmewood Upper School in Muswell Hill, in the local community or at one of our partner colleges and other provisions.

-We are very proud that the Sixth Form provision received an Outstanding grade at the recent Ofsted inspection.
+We are very proud that the Sixth Form provision received an Outstanding grade at our last Ofsted inspection.
 The report states that:

 Leadership of the sixth-form provision, which now operates from its own premises, is highly effective.